Estimated reading time:

 multiple node failures per data center using consistency level ONE.

-We recommend using a master-slave setup that will guarantee an appropriate
+We recommend using a primary-replica setup that will guarantee an appropriate

 replication of data in case of failures.